galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 > The above tools will sometimes run without error but not produce the correct results - just because they run doesn't mean all the parameters and inputs were set properly!
 When {% icon galaxy-eye %} inspecting the {% icon param-file %} `obs` file of the final AnnData object, you should see that all the columns contain data.
 If any of the columns are blank, then something has gone wrong!
 {: .warning}

 {% icon congratulations %} Congratulations!
 Now your data is ready for further processing or analysis!
+You can compare your analysis results with this [example history](https://usegalaxy.eu/u/videmp/h/ncbi-to-anndata) and redo the whole analysis with a single click using this [workflow](https://usegalaxy.eu/u/videmp/w/ncbi-to-anndata).